 Continuing education may include, but is not limited to, education regarding prescribing and administering opiates; the risks and indicators regarding development of addiction to opiates; and emergency opiate situations.
 One half hour of the 3 hours of CE shall cover a Prescription Drug Monitoring Program (PDMP).

 Nebraska DHHS offers qualifying programs at no cost.
-The DHHS programs are not peer-reviewed and may not meet licensee professional certification requirements, but will meet state licensure renewal requirements.
-Nurse Practitioners may include 3 hours of education from these programs in their attestation of having acquired 40 hours of CE at the time of license renewal.
+The DHHS programs are not peer-reviewed and may not meet requirements for continuing education hours for the renewal of board certification.
 Certificates of completion will be emailed following successful completion of questions to assess learning.

 The DHHS programs will be reviewed and updated with information that is specific to Nebraska prescribers and evidence-based practice recommendations at 6-12 month intervals.